anuprulez/galaxy_tool_recommendation/README.md

     - `<range of batch sizes>`:  The training of the neural network is done using batch learning in this work.
 The training data is divided into equal batches and for each epoch (a training iteration), all batches of data are trained one after another.
 A higher or lower value can unsettle the training.
 Therefore, this parameter should be optimised.
 E.g. `1,128`.

-    - `<range of hidden units>`: This number is the number of hidden recurrent units.
+    - `<range of hidden units>`: This number is the number of hidden units for dense layers.
 A higher number means stronger learning (may lead to overfitting) and a lower number means weaker learning (may lead to underfitting).
 Therefore, this number should be optimised.
 E.g. `1,128`.

     - `<range of embedding sizes>`: For each tool, a fixed-size vector is learned and this fixed-size is known as the embedding size.
 This size remains same for all the tools.
 A lower number may underfit and a higher number may overfit.
 This parameter should be optimised as well.
 E.g. `1,128`.